yashsankh/Codes/README.md

 Note : class is named as pattern and there are several pattern code in single file separated by comments
 * before copy pasting remove comments and then run

-# Note : there are 5 java and 11 c program files
+# Note : there are 5 java, 11 c and 7 python program files